 Sub.
-(2) requires the insured building be "occupied by the insured primarily as a dwelling."
+(2) requires the insured building be "occupied by the insured primarily as a distalliar."
+The insured primarily as a distalliar.

+dwelling."
 The insured's use must bear a relationship to actually living in the dwelling.
 The fact that the building was being renovated and refurbished does not affect its status as a dwelling.
 Whether or not a person ever slept in a house is not dispositive of whether he or she occupied it.
-A dwelling does not case to be occupied as a dwelling if the people living there temporarily vacate the dwelling for renovations or if a purchaser engages in renovations before moving in.
+A dwelling does not cease to be occupied as a dwelling if the people living there temporarily vacate the dwelling for renovations or if a purchaser engages in renovations before moving in.
 Johnson v.
 Mt.
 Morris Mutual Insurance Company, 2012 WI App 3, 338 Wis.
 2d 327, 809 N.W.2d 53, 10-2468.

-Administrative rules provide that real property owned and occupied by the insured

 Administrative rules provide that real property owned and occupied by the insured that is partially destroyed but ordered razed under a fire ordinance or similar law shall be considered wholly destroyed for purposes of sub.
 (2).
 The test is not whether the property has been physically destroyed.
 Haynes v.
 American Family Mutual Insurance Company, 2014 WI App 128, 359 Wis.
 2d 87, 857 N.W.2d 478, 14-0395.